tom-bleher/ALLS-Multivariable-ADAM-Optimization/README.md

 \theta _{t+1}=\theta_{t}-\frac{\alpha\cdot \hat{m}_{t}}{\sqrt{ \hat{ v_{t}}}+\epsilon}
 \end{gather*}
 ```
-Here, $v_{t}$ is the running mean of squared gradients as presented in RMSprop, and $m_{t}$ is the momentum estimate as presented in momentum gradient descent algorithm. $\hat{m_{t}}$, and $\hat{v_{t}}$ are the biased momentum and squared gradients respectively.
+Here, $v_{t}$ is the running mean of squared gradients as presented in RMSprop, and $m_{t}$ is the momentum estimate as presented in the momentum gradient descent algorithm. $\hat{m_{t}}$, and $\hat{v_{t}}$ are the biased momentum and squared gradients respectively.
 They correctly help adjust the parameters by scaling them based on the number of iterations.

 #### Implementation of ADAM in Python
 To implement Adaptive Moment Estimation in our Betatron X-ray count optimization system, I made the following additions to the previous momentum gradient descent code:

-Since the learning rates are dynamic, my program now includes the initial learning rate values and the new `epsilon` constant which ensures the algorithm does not divides by zero:
+Since the learning rates are dynamic, my program now includes the initial learning rate values and the new `epsilon` constant which ensures the algorithm does not divide by zero:

 ```python
 self.epsilon = 1e-8